bcharp/mac-dev-setup/README.md

 Fork it if you like, and adapt it to your need

 # How
-Clone the repo to your home then just :
+Clone the repo then just :

+    > cd mac-dev-setup
     > chmod +x ./setup.sh
     > ./setup.sh